Botanical Name: Populus tremuloides

 In the wild, the Quaking Aspen is found growing in clumps, where each trunk is a clone growing from the same network of roots.
 It grows to a height of 20-50 feet with a spread of 10-30 feet.

-The Quaking Aspen is found growing in the mountains at high elevations in rocky soil, as well as at lower elevations thriving in clay or sandy conditions.
-This tree has a large geographical distribution in North America.
+This tree is found growing in the mountains at high elevations in rocky soil, as well as at lower elevations thriving in clay or sandy conditions.
+It has a large geographical distribution in North America.
 It is found growing in Alaska, Canada, New England, the Great Lakes area, south of the Rockies, the Pacific Northwest, Arizona, and New Mexico.

 The flowers of the Quaking Aspen are catkins.
 The male and female flowers are produced on separate clone trees in spring.
 The flowers are inconspicuous and droop down from the branches.
 Small fruit follow the flowers, hanging in clusters.